 Risk-weighted assets are calculated in accordance with regulatory guidelines.
 Credit risk-weighted assets are measured by applying a hierarchy of risk weights related to the nature of the risks associated with each of the Group's on- and off-balance sheet asset classes.
-Operational risk weighted assets are calculated by applying a scaling factor to the Group's average gross income over the last three years.
-Market risk-weighted assets are calculated by applying factors to the Group's trading exposures to foreign currencies, interest rates, and prices.
+Operational risk weighted assets are calculated by applying factors to the Group's trading exposures to foreign currencies, interest rates, and prices.

 The table below summarises the composition of regulatory capital and the ratios of the Group.
 UEMOA minimum regulatory capital requirements will go to 7.5% CET1 CAR, 8.5% Tier 1 CAR and 11.5% Total CAR with effect from 2023.
-The Group has remained compliant with the UEMOA minimum regulatory capital adequacy ratios for Regionally systemically important banks (8.5%CET 1 CAR, 9.5% Tier 1 CAR, and 12.25% for Total CAR).
+The Group has remained compliant with the UEMOA minimum regulatory capital adequacy ratios for Regionally systemically important banks (8.5% CET1 CAR, 9.5% Tier 1 CAR, and 12.5% for Total CAR).
 Regulatory capital ratios are submitted to our regulator every six months.
-The ratios for June 2022, has been submitted to the regulator by October 31, 2022.
+The ratios for December 2022 have been approved by the Regulator.